iamsashank09/mask-detection-and-classification/README.md

 Then the program will ask for the path of the video, please pass the path to the video file and the output will be saved in the "outputs" folder.

+### Data, Model Architecture and Training:
+You will find the training notebook at [MaskDetectionNet.ipynb](https://github.com/iamsashank09/mask-detection-and-classification/blob/master/MaskDetectionNet.ipynb) in the repository.
+##### Data
+The Dataset I've used is from the Eden Social Welfare foundation, Taiwan.
+Link in the resource section.
+The dataset contains pictures of people wearing medical masks along with XML files containing their descriptions.
+The XML files contain their locations and labels _good, none_ or _bad_.
+I've ignored the *none* and only used the good and bad images.
+I haven't included data pre-processing in the notebook.

+##### Implementation:

+ - I used [PyTorch](https://pytorch.org/) to implement my network.
+This is my first experience with PyTorch and it has been swift and easy.
+- I trained a Convolutional Neural Network for image classification using Transfer Learning.
+- The architecture used is ResNet18, with a new Fully Connected layer.
+- I downloaded the ResNet18 model with it's pre-trained parameters from the `torchvision.models` module.
+- Then I froze the entire network except the 4th and the Fully connected layers by using `requires_grad == False` to freeze the parameters.
+- Trained the model on a GPU for `20 EPOCHS` and `BATCH_SIZE = 20` while tweaking the learning rate, arriving at a close to 99% accuracy.

 ### Concerns over such monitoring applications:
 As with my previous project on [Social Distance monitoring application](https://github.com/iamsashank09/social-distance-dashboard).
 While working on this project, I started having concerns over how this kind of monitoring can be used to create spaces with no freedom, which is scary.
 I understand this kind of work can be used to boost authoritarianism and force suppression.
 I can only hope we always keep in mind the freedoms of the individual while we build a safe society.